Desensitization is defined as the diminished emotional responsiveness to a negative, aversive or positive stimulus after repeated exposure to it.

 So, how can we avoid flooding, fear and anxiety?

-Moving on to how we can introduce scary stimulus items in a pleasent way is termed Habitual Learning.
-Habitual learning is the method of introducing the stiumuls to the horse in a way that they can learn about the stimulus in their environment on their terms at liberty.
+Moving on to how we can introduce scary stimulus items in a pleasant way is termed Habitual Learning or ‘Systematic Desensitisation”.
+This is the method of introducing possible ‘scary things’ to the horse in a way that they can learn about the stimulus in their environment on their terms at liberty without fear.

 Develop a New Approach